WoSai/e-member-doc/en/README.md

 ##1.Introduction
 This document is used to illustrate how to connect the E-member system and get data of member.
  > * Step 1: Contact ShouQianBa-Stanley(13917862326) for technical support.
- > * Step 2: Apply for appid from ShouQianBa.
-Provide the key to the Shouqianba.
+ > * Step 2: The seller must to prepare a secret and use this secret to apply for appid from ShouQianBa.
 The secret is valid for one month.
-So you should update the secret periodically. (to chapter 2.1)
+So seller should develop a function to update the secret. (to chapter 2.1)
+ > * Step 3: Develop a function to update the secret. (to chapter 2.1)
- > * Step 3: Develop a function to receive information of member. (to chapter 3)
+ > * Step 4: Develop a function to receive information of member. (to chapter 3)
- > * Step 4: Develop a function to query information of member. (to chapter 4)
+ > * Step 5: Develop a function to query information of member. (to chapter 4)

 ##1.1 The process of business interaction